How will President Donald Trump and new marijuana laws and/or ballot proposals passed on election day 2016 affect the marijuana community?

 But none of these state marijuana legalization laws will matter much if a President Donald Trump and his ultra-conservative vice president Mike Pence are true to their stated feelings about marijuana legalization and enforcement at the federal level.

-For example, Donald Trump said he’d choose people like Chris Christie, U.S. Representative Trey Gowdy, Alabama Senator Jeff Sessions, or Rudy Giuliani to be his attorney general.
+Before being elected president, Trump said he’d choose people like Chris Christie, U.S. Representative Trey Gowdy, Alabama Senator Jeff Sessions, or Rudy Giuliani to be his attorney general.

 All these people are enemies of marijuana, including medical marijuana.

 Christie said that if he’s the U.S. Attorney General, he’ll do everything in his power to stop Colorado, Oregon, Washington and other legalized marijuana states from honoring their voter-approved marijuana laws.

 Recent reports indicate Christie has been purged from Trump’s inner circle because Christie when he was a federal prosecutor put Trump’s son-in-law’s father in prison, but all Trump’s other rumored attorney general choices were rabidly anti-marijuana.

 On November 18, 2016, Trump chose Alabama drug war Senator Jeff Sessions to be his attorney general, and Sessions was later confirmed by the Senate.